ElectroBoy10/TakeWay.Shop/index.md

 ---

-Please exit this site if you do not live in, operate in, or plan to visit Despatch, Azalea Park in Port Elizabeth, South Africa.
+<center>Please exit this site if you do not live in, operate in, or plan to visit Despatch, Azalea Park in Port Elizabeth, South Africa.</center>